rossiele/rossiele/README.md

-- 👋 Hi, I’m Eleonora Rossi (@rossiele), a Master Student in Digital Humanities at University of Pisa
+- 👋 Hi, I’m Eleonora Rossi (@rossiele), a Master Student in Digital Humanities at the University of Pisa
 - 👀 I’m interested in Data Mining and Natural Language Processing fields
 - 🌱 I’m currently working on my thesis on how to sanitize a dataset in terms of fairness and privacy
 <!--- 💞️ I’m looking to collaborate on--->